uber/prototool/README.md

 ##### `prototool create`

 Create a Protobuf file from a template that passes lint.
-The file will look like the following:
+Assuming the filename `example_create_file.proto`, the file will look like the following:

 ```proto
 syntax = "proto3";